githubteacher/foundations-2015-06-04/laurakellie-bio.md

 - I live in SD, in Tierrasanta
 - I like hiking
-- I have 3 cats and 2 dogs and they are the best
+- I have 3 cats and 2 dogs and they are ALL the best